Posted on

-It is argued that most Caucasian rugs which appeared on the western market at the beginning of the 20th century, were produced circa 1880.
+It is argued that most Caucasian rugs that appeared on the Western market at the beginning of the 20th century, were produced circa 1880.

 It is however but an arbitrary date.
-It is not sure when exactly the regional cottage industry took root in this isolated and relatively inaccessible area, and the are very few rugs to be found predating the 1880s; yet many merchants insist that the 1880s are the apex of the industry which always existed in the Caucasus.
+It is not sure when exactly the regional cottage industry took root in this isolated and relatively inaccessible area, and there are very few rugs to be found predating the 1880s; yet many merchants insist that the 1880s were the apex of the industry that always existed in the Caucasus.

-Perhaps, in fact, with Russia’s ambitious plans if revitalizing the newly annexed territories (1860s), the moribund industry of the Persian khanates under the Kajars, enjoyed its own glorious period of Renaissance.
+Possibly, , in fact, with Russia’s ambitious plansof revitalizing the newly annexed territories (1860s), the moribund industry of the Persian Kajars khanates, enjoyed its own glorious period of Renaissance.

-It also argued that the decline of the Caucasian phenomenon was brought about by
+It also argued that the decline or perhaps the end of the Caucasian phenomenon was brought about by

 a) the demand for larger format rugs on the US market (Raul Tschebull)